chriskrycho/v5.chriskrycho.com/site/journal/2021/Miscellaneous Updates.md

 In time-hallowed blogger fashion, in the ancient paths of the elder days of internet writing—

-The last time I posted a Journal entry here was February 7, nearly 4 months ago!
+The last time I posted a Journal entry here was March 21, nearly 3 months ago!
 I have felt the need to write the last few evenings, though, and so this evening: I am.
 Nothing too fancy, just some notes and updates on how things are going 5 months into 2021.

 ---